Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Dwarf flowering shrubs and low-growing bushes are plants that grow to between one and three feet (up to one meter) tall.
 Some varieties of bushy garden plants don’t grow very tall and are ideal for planting under windows.
 For other species of colorful dwarf shrubs, you must find small or miniature cultivars of larger varieties.

-Small blooming shrubs are larger and more compact than ground cover plants.
+Small, blooming shrubs are larger and more compact than ground cover plants.
 Dwarf shrub varieties have upright growth rather than spreading across the ground.
 Most ground cover plant species grow less than 1 ft.
 (30 cm) tall.
 However, the flowering shrubs on this list grow to between 2 and 3 ft.
 (0.6 – 1 m) high.

 Related reading: The best ground cover plants for shade.

-The Benefits of Small Shrubs
+The Benefits of Small Flowering Shrubs

-Growing small colorful shrubs in your garden landscape usually requires little care.
+Growing small, colorful shrubs in your garden landscape usually requires little care.
 Low-maintenance, compact shrubs don’t require regular pruning to control their growth.
 Generally, you don’t need to bother with deadheading, trimming, or spending time caring for small flowering bushes.

 Miniature shrubs are the perfect landscaping solution for small residential gardens.
 You can plant short bushes along borders, in mixed flower beds, or as colorful foundation plants.
 You can even plant small shrubs that flower in containers to brighten up a patio, deck area, or balcony.